Azure/simdem/README.md

   * Test: Runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct.
+  * Script: Creates an executable bash script from the document
   * Auto: allows any of the above modes to be run but without user interaction